 As just mentioned, we have a lot of devices that need charging quite often.
-The portable charger means that you can charge devices on the go.
+Packing a portable charger means that you can charge devices on the go.
 This is handy for us particularly as we both use our phones and the GoPro often to take photos and videos so we always want these to be charged.
-Over the past month we have experienced a fair few power cuts in Thailand and this is common throughout South East Asia.
-Having these power banks means we can keep the devices charged without having to use the mains power, ensuring we don’t miss any captivating photo opportunities.
+During our time in South East Asia, we experienced a fair few power cuts.
+Having these power banks means we can keep the devices charged without having to use the mains power.
+This means that we never miss any captivating photo opportunities.

-WTW Recommendation: 8/10 – again we use these practically every day; they’re particularly useful for long or overnight journeys.
+WTW Recommendation: 10/10 – we use these every single day, even in Australia and we can’t recommend them enough; they’re particularly useful for long or overnight journeys.

-So, when trying to find something in particular, you don’t have to empty your rucksack and rummage through everything on the train, or at 3am when everyone else is asleep, you can simply just find the packing cube and take out the item you are looking for.
-It helps you to prioritise, organise, and not murder someone.
+So, when trying to find something in particular, you don’t have to empty your rucksack and rummage through everything on the train, or at 3am when everyone else in your dorm is asleep (so annoying!).
+Instead, you can simply just find the packing cube and take out the item you are looking for.
+It helps you to prioritise, organise, and not want to murder someone.
+We use these AmazonBasics Packing Cubes which come in different sizes and colours, and we love them.
 Look, they’re fairly cheap, pretty stylish, and will save you so much hassle.
-Can you really not afford to have these?
+Can you really afford to not have these?

 WTW Recommendation: 10/10 – they’re just so useful, Sam’s suitcase-style rucksack would be a nightmare without them.

-Perhaps not something you would think about bringing with you on your trip.
-Backpackers generally have that fusty, unwashed smell anyway.
-Well why not break that habit and give your yellow-stained white tank top a wash?
-We have with us a small bottle of detergent designed for long-term travel which allows us to wash bits and pieces when we need it, keeping our costs down and our flexibility up.
+Maybe this is not something you would think about bringing with you on your trip.
+Backpackers generally have that fusty, unwashed smell anyway, right?
+Well why not break that habit and give your pit-stained-yellow white tank top a wash.
+We have with us this small bottle of Dr Beckmann detergent designed for long-term travel which allows us to wash bits and pieces when we need it.
+This keeps our costs down and our flexibility up.

 Thailand is so deeply engrained into the backpacker circuit, that most places have 50BHT-per-kilo laundry services, but this may not be the case worldwide.
 We have tended to use laundrettes only for larger loads for practical reasons, but the costs soon add up, and 1kg is not a whole lot.
 Even when we use laundrettes though, we have used our detergent to pre-wash any stains that have crept in.